chanzuckerberg/blessclient/README.md

 Some more information on the config can be found [here](pkg/config/config.go).

 There are two built-in methods to facilitate the generation of blessclient configs:

-#### Init

-`blessclient init` will ask you some questions in order to assemble some basic configuration.

 #### Import-config
 Alternatively, you can also use pre-generated config files.